 I believe I am rather democratic, I like to get input from my staff on the best way forward.
 You have to let people know that you value their input instead of coming up with all the answers.

-What are some of your favourite motivational books and motivational gurus that have inspired you in growing your business?
+What are some of your favourite motivational books and motivational gurus that have inspired you to grow your business?

-What three pieces of advice would you offer young entrepreneurs starting out today?
+What three pieces of advice would you offer young entrepreneurs starting today?